Knitting flat with circular needles – In this post, you will learn why this is so great plus a photo and video tutorial.

 Interchangeable Circular Knitting Needles

-I use my set of interchangeable circular knitting needles for my projects, they are really easy to work with and allow you to swap needle sizes easily.
+I use my set of interchangeable circular needles for my projects, they are really easy to work with and allow you to swap needle sizes easily.

 Great For Knitting On The Go